CSUMB-SP17-CST438/StreamSearch/README.md

 Description:
 Let us do the searching

-With Stream Serach it gives the ability to search for Movies and TV shows.
-When you find the movie you like.
-Simply click on the link and it will tell you a summary about the movie or show, when it was released, time duration of movie/show, and a movie trailer, which linked from YouTube.
+Stream Search gives someone the ability to search for Movies and TV shows.
+When you find the movie you like simply click on the link; and it will tell you a summary about the movie/show, when it was released, time duration of movie/show, and a movie trailer linked from YouTube.

 https://project-3-stream-searcher.herokuapp.com/ (Heroku)